Tero Saarinen: Movement technique

 Saarinen is known as a poetic interpreter of reality.
 As a choreographer he has been able to renew the movement language of dance and create a unique vocabulary and style of his own, shifting between beauty and the grotesque.
 His movement language is based on a movement technique that he developed himself, drawing influences from Butoh, ballet, Western modern dance, as well as martial arts.
-The use of the eyes and hands, which are important in Asian dance tradition, is a prominent feature of his mode of expression.
+The use of the eyes and hands, which are an important feature of his mode of expression.

-The teaching of the technique for Saarinen’s movement language concentrates on awakening the senses in the feet, general alertness and focusing, as well as activating the nerve endings, and acknowledging and using the weight of the body.
+The teaching of the technique for Saarinen's movement language concentrates on awakening the senses in the feet, general alertness and focusing, as well as activating the nerve endings, and acknowledging and using the weight of the body.
 The aim is to maximize the dancers’ capacity to use balance and off balance.
 The teaching highlights the internalization of each movement and the dancer's personal interpretation, assisted by mental visualization techniques.

 Alongside Saarinen, the Head of Artistic Development Sini Länsivuori is in charge of developing the company's teaching operations.

 Choreographic portfolio

 Best known works

 Tero Saarinen has choreographed 46 original works, 17 of them for his own group.
-Tero Saarinen Company’s key works include the company’s breakthrough piece Westward Ho!
-(1996), Saarinen’s Stravinsky works Petrushka (2001) and HUNT (2002), and the Shaker inspired Borrowed Light (2004), "Morphed" (2014) set to the music of Esa-Pekka Salonen and "Kullervo", a large-scale co-production with The Finnish National Opera and Ballet featuring the music of Jean Sibelius.
+Tero Saarinen Company's key works include the company's breakthrough piece Westward Ho!
+(1996), Saarinen's Stravinsky works Petrushka (2001) and HUNT (2002), and the Shaker inspired Borrowed Light (2004), "Morphed" (2014) set to the music of Esa-Pekka Salonen and "Kullervo", a large-scale co-production with The Finnish National Opera and Ballet featuring the music of Jean Sibelius.

 The solo piece HUNT (2002), a collaboration with multimedia Artist Marita Liulia, has attracted exceptional international attention.
 Saarinen performed the piece 174 times in 83 cities and 32 countries, in Asia, Africa, South and North America and Europe, and it has been dubbed one of the most significant choreographies made for Stravinsky's The Rite of Spring.
 Tero Saarinen ceased performing HUNT in 2013, after the centennial of The Rite of Spring.

 Borrowed Light, performed at dozens of leading venues in Europe, Oceania and North America since its creation in 2004, has also attracted significant critical acclaim in the international media.
 For instance, The Village Voice in the USA listed it as one of The Decade's Best Dance Performances.

 Of the choreographies that Saarinen has created for other groups, some of the best known are Gaspard (1996), premiered by the Lyon Opera Ballet, Transfigured Night (2000), commissioned by the Gothenburg ballet, and the large scale work Mariage (2007), commissioned by the ballet of Lorraine and the opera of Nancy, France.
-This last work, set to Igor Stravinsky's composition Les Noces, reinforced Saarinen's reputation as one of the most prominent Stravinsky interpreters of our time.
+This last work, set to Igor Stravinsky's composition Les Noces, reinforced Saarinen's reputation as an important Stravinsky interpreter of our time.